shiltemann/CTF-writeups-public/DefCamp-2018/writeup.md

 ```
 JDCTFSP
-ECIHLZL
-AG?KKJA
-A?KKJAA
-?KKIIAC
+ECIALFL
+AG-KKJA
+A-KKJAA
+-KKIIAC
 CGJDCTF
 ```

-apart from the two `DCTF`s in there not sure what to make of it
+We see two `DCTF`s in ther and the word `SPECIALFLAG` but unsure how to format flag

+JDCTFSPECIALFLAG-KKJAA-KKJAA-KKIIACCGJDCTF

 ## Junior 1: Sniff